 2. Drift

-Based in Seattle, Drift takes a fresh approach to retail energy by using blockchain alongside AI and high-frequency trading.
-Customers can choose their preferred energy sources and providers, and Drift handles the rest—matching supply and demand in near real time.
-Blockchain ensures accurate billing and secure transactions, while the platform learns from usage patterns to optimize pricing and delivery.
+Seattle-based Drift implements an innovative approach to energy retail, combining blockchain, artificial intelligence and high-frequency trading.
+Customers can choose their preferred energy sources and suppliers, and the system automatically manages supply and demand almost in real time.
+Blockchain provides accurate billing and secure transactions, and platform analytics based on usage models optimises pricing and energy distribution.

 3. Greeneum

-Greeneum created a decentralized marketplace where anyone can invest in renewable energy projects through token ownership.
-It’s a global platform focused on accelerating green energy adoption, especially solar.
-Token holders become stakeholders in solar installations and earn a share of the revenue.
-Blockchain is used to certify the source of energy and manage the investment lifecycle.
+Greeneum has created a decentralised platform that allows you to invest in renewable energy projects by owning tokens.
+The platform is focused on accelerating the introduction of “green” energy, in particular solar.
+Token holders become project participants and receive a share of the income from solar installations.
+Blockchain technology is used to certify the energy source and manage the investment life cycle.

 4. Grid+

-Grid+ gives consumers access to wholesale electricity markets—something traditionally reserved for utilities.
+Grid+ gives consumers access to wholesale electricity markets, something traditionally reserved for utilities.
 Through its Ethereum-based system and smart hardware devices, users can purchase power directly and at lower costs.
-This setup removes the need for middlemen, reduces transaction friction, and allows energy use and payments to be fully automated on the blockchain.
+This setup removes the need for intermediaries, reduces transaction friction, and allows energy use and payments to be fully automated on the blockchain.

 5. Grid Singularity & Energy Web Foundation